imgopt/imageOptAndroid/README.md

 # imageOptClient - Android
-imageOpt client library for Android, to construct parameterized imageOpt url from plain imageSet URL created at [imageOpt Image CDN][1]
+imageOpt client library for Android, to construct parameterized imageOpt url from plain imageSet URL created at [Image CDN][1]

-For more information please see [imageOpt Image CDN][1]
+For more information please see [Image CDN][1]

 ## Download